m-shayanshafi/Biscotti/README.md

 For example,
 `sudo go run *.go -i 0 -t 4 -d creditcard`

-Runs a node with Id 0 in a network of 4 nodes each with a part of the creditcard dataset
+Runs a node with Id 0 in a network of 4 nodes each with a part of the credit card dataset
 Node Ids start from 0 upto (numberOfNodes - 1)

+# Biscotti: machine learning on the blockchain

+Biscotti is a fully decentralized peer-to-peer system for multi-party machine learning (ML).
+Peers participate in the learning process by contributing (possibly private) datasets and coordinating in training a global model of the union of their datasets.
+Biscotti uses blockchain primitives for coordination between peers and relies on differential privacy and cryptography techniques to provide privacy and security guarantees to peers.

+For more details about Biscotti's design, see our [Arxiv paper](https://arxiv.org/abs/1811.09904).

+# Dependencies

+We use the the go-python library for interfacing between the distributed system code in Go and the ML logic in Python.
+Unfortunately, Go-python doesn't support Python versions > 2.7.12.
+Please ensure that your default OS Python version is 2.7.12.